MAPS Film School

-The Media Arts Production Skills(MAPS) film school is a media production school established in 1983 by then Vermont High School principal Richie Walsh.
+The Media Arts Production Skills (MAPS) film school is a media production school established in 1983 by then Vermont High School principal Richie Walsh.
 The original program was held with 12 students with limited resources.
 The facilitator was Roger Manogue also known as Stretch.
 He and Richie worked tirelessly to build the course into a well recognised and respected program.
 Peter Thurmer took over from Roger in the late 80s and was the key driver who continued to shape the program for many years.
-Peter left after over 20 plus years service and his and Rogers legacies are many students who have gone on to forge successful film and television careers.
+Peter left after over 20 plus years service, and his and Roger's legacies are many students who have gone on to forge successful film and television careers.

 It is located within Hamilton College, a public secondary school.
 It offers training in film production.
 There are currently three faculty members teaching around 25 students.

 Areas of study at the school consist of cinematography, directing, producing, editing, screenwriting, production and post-production audio, photography, visual effects, film theory and digital media.

 The school favours the production of short, commercially viable films over academic theory.
 Pedagogy centres on text creation.
-Assessment areas include creativity and problem solving.
+Assessment areas include creativity and problem-solving.
 Alumni graduate with show reels exhibiting their work as editors, audio artists, production managers, and camera operators.
 Students must complete 12 days of work experience or internship during each course.